 A quick note before we begin:

-This is a topic I’ve wanted to write about for sometime, it’s actually been in the works for nearly 8 months.
+This is a topic I’ve wanted to write about for sometime, it’s taken me nearly 8 months to finalise what you read now.

 I’ve always been fascinated by human behaviour and exploring why we do the things we do.
 As a society, mental health issues have been on a scary increase over the last 10-15 years and particularly in my generation, the anointed ‘millennials’.